 The ivy and bushes were so overgrown that you could barely get to the front door :(

-So last week I finally bit the bullet and made a pricey little trip to Lowe’s.
+So last week, I was going through this blog post on MODERN mississauga and I finally bit the bullet and made a pricey little trip to Lowe’s.
 Several bags of mulch, a pair of hedge clippers and many potted plants later I was ready to get to work.

 My hands are still bruised.